TUM-AVS/survey-physics-embedded-robot-learning/README.md

 # Embedding Physics Priors in Robot Learning: A Survey

-This repository ([github.com/TUM-AVS/survey-physics-embedded-robot-learning](https://github.com/TUM-AVS/survey-physics-embedded-robot-learning)) hosts the survey *Embedding Physics Priors in Robot Learning: A Survey*, with a living catalog of the reviewed papers, classification and search methods, summary tables, and open-source software list.
+This repository hosts the review paper *Embedding Physics Priors in Robot Learning: A Survey*, with a living catalog of the reviewed papers, classification and search methods, summary tables, and open-source software list.
 We welcome contributions from the **whole community** to keep this survey up to date!

-The catalog mirrors the taxonomy of the survey: **physics-guided** inputs / data / representations, **physics-encoded** model architectures, and **physics-informed** training losses.
+The catalog mirrors the taxonomy of the survey:
+- **physics-guided** inputs / data / representations,
+- **physics-encoded** model architectures,
+- **physics-informed** training losses.

 Within each route, the survey groups papers by application: *dynamics learning*, *trajectory planning & prediction*, *control*, *estimation*.

 ## :fire: Updates

 - **Sep.
 2026** – Repository initialized from the survey bibliography: all **329** references cited in the manuscript.
 - Of these, **232** are physics-embedded robot learning methods (the rest are related surveys, software, and background references).
 - By taxonomy route (each method counted once, under its primary route): **16%** physics-guided (36), **71%** physics-encoded (165), **13%** physics-informed (31).
-- By bibliography group: 184 physics-encoded, 19 physics-informed loss, 16 physics-guided inputs/data, 30 generative models, 37 software, 12 related surveys, 31 background.

 ## :page_with_curl: Introduction

-Robot learning is constrained by scarce real-world data, complex contact dynamics, and safety requirements. **Physics priors** act as robotics-specific inductive biases that complement rather than replace data-driven learning.
+Robot learning is constrained by scarce real-world data, complex contact dynamics, and safety requirements. **Physics priors** can act as robotics-specific inductive biases that complement rather than replace data-driven learning.
 This repository collects the papers reviewed in the survey, grouped by *how* physics is embedded.

 ### Types of physics priors

-The survey considers five non-mutually-exclusive families of physics priors (Sec. *Scope of the Considered Literature*):
+The survey considers the following non-mutually-exclusive families of physics priors:

 1. **Governing equations** — Newton–Euler, Euler–Lagrange, Hamiltonian and port-Hamiltonian formulations, together with the ODEs and PDEs describing rigid-body and continuum systems.
 2. **Conservation laws, symmetries, and invariances** — conservation of energy, momentum, and power, together with symmetry, invariance, and equivariance principles (e.g. SE(3), SO(3), and morphological symmetries).